 Check out Dr. Albright's 2 minute video explaining the difference.

-In general Board Certified Plastic Surgeons have very few complication.
+In general Board Certified Plastic Surgeons have very few complications which directly affect your health.
+They do have cosmetic complications.
+It is extremely important to pick the right plastic surgeon to have a great long term result.
 Do not be enticed by plastic surgery fees abroad.
 The complication rate is much higher and often the surgeons have no training or incentive to care for the complications.

 There are very rare cases in which breast implants create a problem for breastfeeding mothers.
 Otherwise, they are long-lasting and suitable for breastfeeding.

 Augmentation involves the movement of your chest muscles.
 The initial surgery will be conducted under general anesthesia and will be painless.
-During the recovery, there will be bruising, pain, and swelling with can be handled with pain medications.
+During the recovery, there will be bruising, pain, and swelling with can be handled with regularly scheduled pain medications.

 For straightforward breast augmentation, it takes around an hour to two hours for surgery.